redhat-developer/odo/docs/website/docs/command-reference/add-binding.md

 ## Running the Command

 ### Pre-requisites
-* A cluster with the Service Binding Operator installed (see installation instructions for [Kubernetes](../overview/cluster-setup/kubernetes.md#installing-the-service-binding-operator) and [OpenShift](../overview/cluster-setup/openshift.md#installing-the-service-binding-operator) cluster)
+* A cluster with the Service Binding Operator installed
 * Operator-backed services or resources you want to bind your application to
 * Optional, a directory containing a Devfile; if you don't have one, see [odo init](init.md) on obtaining a devfile.

+#### Installing the Service Binding Operator
+Service Binding Operator is required to bind an application with microservices.

+Visit the [official documentation](https://redhat-developer.github.io/service-binding-operator/userguide/getting-started/installing-service-binding.html#installing-the-service-binding-operator-from-the-openshift-container-platform-web-ui) of Service Binding Operator to see how you can install it on your OpenShift cluster.

 ### Interactive Mode
 In the interactive mode, you will be guided to choose: